SUI-Components/sui/packages/sui-pde/README.md

 // all options here https://docs.developers.optimizely.com/full-stack/docs/initialize-sdk-javascript-node, but for now only 3 of them are available const optimizelyInstance = OptimizelyAdapter.createOptimizelyInstance({
-  sdkKey: MY_API_KEY,  // optimizely sdk api key options // optional, datafileOptions datafile // optional
+  sdkKey: MY_API_KEY,  // optimizely sdk api key options, // optional, datafileOptions datafile // optional
 })

 const optimizelyAdapter = new OptimizelyAdapter({
   optimizely: optimizelyInstance,
   userId: // mandatory,
-  hasUserConsents  // if false, the user won't be part of the A/B test,
+  hasUserConsents,  // if false, the user won't be part of the A/B test,
   applicationAttributes: {   // optional, global application attributes that must be send on every experiment activation
     site: 'coches.net',
     environment: 'development'